7 min read

 The newest Data Science Refinery release eases this burden by allowing you to specify a Python archive at runtime that contains all necessary libraries and their dependencies.
 These libraries can be stored in the global namespace and are unzipped into staging directories at runtime to make them available to distributed PySpark jobs.

 Why is this useful?
 Well, it means that nearly all Python use cases can be accommodated on MapR.
-Python developers now have easy distributed access to MapR-DB and MapR-ES and have long had full access to MapR-XD via Direct Access NFS.
+Python developers now have easy distributed access to MapR Database and MapR Event Store and have long had full access to MapR XD via Direct Access NFS.
 In addition, we've made it easy to manage Python libraries in the MapR Data Science Refinery.

-Goal: Peruse the Yelp Open Dataset and plot the probability of receiving a particular rating using MatPlotLib,PySpark, SparkSQL, and MapR-DB.
+Goal: Peruse the Yelp Open Dataset and plot the probability of receiving a particular rating using MatPlotLib,PySpark, SparkSQL, and MapR Database.
 This tutorial assumes you've already uploaded the JSON dataset from here to your distributed file system and untarred it into the /user/mapr/ directory.

 Detailed steps for doing this with Condas can be found here, but the overall process is as follows: